graygooglitch/jimbos-big-naturals/README.md

     7z x -o/tmp/big-naturals "$BIG_NATURALS_PATH" && 7z a "${BALATRO_PATH}" "/tmp/big-naturals/BigNaturalsMod$(if test \"$INSTALL\" != \"true\"; then echo '/original files backup'; fi)/resources"
     rm -rf /tmp/big-naturals
     ```
+If you have trouble getting it to work e.g. on older Mac versions, try opening bash and copy pasting the script in or running it one line one at a time.
+This information was contributed by stovepiperat!
+Thank you!

 ## Steamodder/Malverk